DioneProtocol/odyssey-tooling-sdk-go/README.md

 		odysseygoVersion  = "v1.11.8"
 	)

-	// Create two new Odyssey Validator nodes on Fuji Network on AWS without Elastic IPs
+	// Create two new Odyssey Validator nodes on Testnet Network on AWS without Elastic IPs
 	// attached.
 Once CreateNodes is completed, the validators will begin bootstrapping process
-	// to Primary Network in Fuji Network.
+	// to Primary Network in Testnet Network.
 Nodes need to finish bootstrapping process
 	// before they can validate Odyssey Primary Network / Subnet.
 	//
 	// SDK function for nodes to start validating Primary Network / Subnet will be available